swimmingly/yodrew.github.io/water.md

 That's the state of my art of low-cost DIY darkroom design and construction.
 Check back for the latest developments.
 If you design something simpler, faster, cheaper, more effective, more elegant, or just different, please let me know.
 See [*introduction > open-source*](/introduction#open-source).

-Thank you for reading my book.
+That's also the end of the book.
+Thank you for reading it.
 I hope it helps you feel joy.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[&lt;](/darkness)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[`^`](/)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[&gt;](/appendix-laws-of-life)